scottpiercew/analytics-dev-simulation/README.md

 ## Learning Objectives

 - basic setup of a development environment
-- familiarity with production-level analytipcs software product development workflow, tools, and collaboration
+- familiarity with production-level analytics software product development workflow, tools, and collaboration

 Skills we'll touch on:
 - software development